Last Updated on February 10, 2023 by Matt

 Geared vs gearless motors

 The following video goes into detail about the differences between geared and gearless motors.
-It’s primarily about the motors in e-bikes, but the same principles apply in scooters as well.
+It’s primarily about the motors in e-bikes, but the same principles apply to scooters as well.
 Take a look if you want to learn more.

 Brushed vs brushless DC motors